mattfrear/Swashbuckle.Examples/README.md

 That DeliveryOptionsSearchModel object is only defined once in the entire Swagger document and it can only have one **request** example defined.

-## How to use - Document response properties
+## How to use - Document properties
 Define the SwaggerResponse, as usual:
 ```
 [HttpPost]